-Our galleries offer dynamic exhibits that showcase the work of engaging artists – from local to international.
+Our galleries offer dynamic exhibits that showcase engaging work — from local to international artists.
 We strive to offer diverse programming that supports our students and our community.
 The Rozsa Galleries are divided into three main spaces: The Concourse, A-Space, and gallery b.

 The Rozsa Gallery Concourse hosts an annual Featured Artist Series.
 This series showcases exceptional visual artists from Michigan’s Upper Peninsula.
 Two artists are invited each year to exhibit their work; their exhibits run for the academic year.
-Artists are invited to exhibit in The Concourse based upon their artistic merit, their long-term contributions to the community, and the ways their work supports the creative, educational goals of Michigan Tech’s Department of Visual and Performing Arts.
+Artists are selected based upon their artistic merit, their long-term contributions to our community, and the ways their work supports the creative, educational goals of Michigan Tech’s Department of Visual and Performing Arts.
+New works will return to the concourse in Fall 2021.

-Hosting two curated exhibits each year, local, regional, national, and international artists are invited by our curator into these exhibits.
+Our professional exhibition space hosts two curated exhibits each year.
 A-Space strives for diverse, engaging, and thoughtful programming that supports contemporary artists and deepens our student’s learning.
+Local, regional, national, and international artists exhibit here.
 A-Space shares a wall with gallery b, our student gallery classroom.
 This offers special opportunities for our students to observe and participate in the galleries year-round.

 The Independent Exhibition Series

 gallery b, our alternative arts classroom, is part of a larger arts-initiative, Project Learning Lab.
-This initiative provides students the chance to create works of art outside of a traditional classroom, with special attention to architecture, installation, and community spaces. gallery b hosts two student exhibitions each semester: a mid-semester showcase of works-in-progress and a final showcase of completed works.
+This initiative provides students the chance to create works of art outside of a traditional classroom.
+Students enrolled in sculpture and design classes spend the semester in gallery b, paying special attention to architecture, installation arts, and community design.
+Each semester, the gallery hosts a mid-semester showcase of works-in-progress and a final showcase of student works.

 Apply to Exhibit/Nominate an Artist